 The Sort of Face

 In the fall of 2011, a Twitter account called @horse_ebooks gained notoriety for tweeting nonsense text, often tangentially related to horses and the equine arts.
-I participated in a series of heated discussions with coworkers over how the text was being generated — I contended the ratio of “hits” was far too high to be the result of a simple Markov chain, and while some phrases could be found in the Project Gutenberg corpus, many phrases returned zero results in a Google search.
+I participated in a series of heated discussions with coworkers over how the text was being generated—I contended the ratio of “hits” was far too high to be the result of a simple Markov chain, and while some phrases could be found in the Project Gutenberg corpus, many phrases returned zero results in a Google search.
 I surmised that there were probably people working behind the scenes to curate the output, but I tried my best to write a bot that I could use to prove myself wrong.
 The Sort of Face was my attempt at creating a bot that mimicked @horse_ebooks without any day-to-day human intervention at all.
+The profile picture is a nature photograph (presumably copyrighted, although I have lost track of the source) of a coyote making a sort of a face.
+I found the original on Google Image Search using some variant of “sort of face” as the search query.
+There may be something medically significant about the sort of facial expression it’s making.

 (Several years later, it would be revealed that @horse_ebooks was indeed run by humans.)